nahuel-ianni/i-piaceri-restaurant/README.md

-# I Piaceri - Authentic italian cuisine
+# I Piaceri - Authentic Italian cuisine
-Website created for an italian restaurant, built using Vue.js (JavaScript), semantic HTML and CSS.
+Website created for an Italian restaurant, built using Vue.js (JavaScript), semantic HTML and CSS.